LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/getting-agile.md

 * Backlog refinement
 * Kanban and Scrumban

-Many post-its were harmed in the process of this learning, and some ugly Lego animals created
+Many post-it notes were harmed during the duration of the course, and some ugly Lego animals created.

 ![](/uploads/lego_animal.jpg)